The post Judge Rinder, Lady Hale, pink wigs and plenty of dogs: The best photos from the London Legal Walk appeared first on Legal Cheek.

 The post Law firm fidget spinners are now a thing appeared first on Legal Cheek.

-Judge Rinder declares he loves fan selfies, so here are some of our favourites of his https://www.legalcheek.com/2017/07/judge-rinder-declares-he-loves-fan-selfies-so-here-are-some-of-our-favourites-of-his/ Wed, 05 Jul 2017 14:37:53 +0000 https://www.legalcheek.com/?p=95395 Features photos with Take That, fellow lawyers, and the Legal Cheek team
+]]>The post Judge Rinder declares he loves fan selfies, so here are some of our favourites of his appeared first on Legal Cheek.

-In an interview with Metro today, 2 Hare Court criminal barrister-turned TV judge Robert Rinder said this:
+]]>In an interview with Metro today, 2 Hare Court criminal barrister-turned TV judge Robert Rinder said this:

 I have zero time for people in the public eye who complain about being stopped for selfies.
 Anybody that does is an absolute moron and needs to get another job.